 Any other petroleum-related activity

-This 5-year update to the Cliff Head Operations EP considers only the offshore components of the Cliff Head development, namely those that occur beyond the Commonwealth-State boundaries at 3nm from the coastline, these are:
+This Environment Plan considers only the offshore components of the Cliff Head development, namely those that occur beyond the Commonwealth-State boundaries at 3nm from the coastline, these are:

-• An insulated subsea production pipeline, which transports the produced fluids from CHA to the onshore ASP;
+An insulated subsea production pipeline, which transports the produced fluids from CHA to the onshore Arrowsmith Stabilisation Plant (ASP);

 The production pipeline transports the produced fluids from the CHA to the ASP where oil is separated from the produced formation water (PFW).
 The PFW is then transported via the water injection pipeline to the injection wells, where it is then injected into the geological formation that hosts the hydrocarbon reservoir.

-The offshore components of the pipelines that lie within Commonwealth waters are approximately 4.9 km in length and are operated under pipeline licence WA-12-PL, which is administered by the National Offshore Petroleum Titles Administrator (NOPTA).
-The offshore components of the pipelines that lie within state waters (i.e. between the state waters limit and the mean low water mark) are approximately 6.9 km in length and are operated under Access Authority (AA3T) which is administered by the Department of Mines, Industry Regulation and Safety (DMIRS).
+The offshore components of the pipelines that lie within Commonwealth waters are approximately 4.9 km in length and are operated under pipeline licence WA-12-PL, which is administered by National Offshore Petroleum Titles Administrator (NOPTA).
+The offshore components of the pipelines that lie within state waters (i.e. between the state waters limit and the mean low water mark) are approximately 6.9 km in length and are operated under pipeline licence TPL/18, which is administered by the Western Australian Department of Mines and Petroleum (DMP).

 Note: This information and diagram map have been extracted from the environment plan submitted.